ronshnapp/MyPTV/Readme.md

 3) Optionally, parts of the code can be tested using pytest:
 	`pytest ./tests/ -W ignore::RuntimeWarning`

+## How to start?

+To setup MyPTV on your local machine, either clone or download this repository and install MyPTV using the instructions above.
+Then, you can find detailed using instructions in the Manual (see `/user_manual/user_manual.pdf`).

-4) Once this is done we are ready to go!
-You can now import MyPTV in your python code as usual.
+After the installation is done, you can import MyPTV in your python code as usual.
 For example:
 	`import myptv.imaging_mod`
 or
    `from myptv import imaging_mod`

-## How to start?

-Detailed instructions are given in the Manual, see `/user_manual/user_manual.pdf`.

-## Who manages this project?
+## Community guidelines

-MyPTV was founded and is maintained by Ron Shnapp (ronshnapp@gmail.com).
-Contributions are most welcome.
+MyPTV was founded in 2022 by Ron Shnapp.
+In its core, MyPTV is a scientific open source project and contributions are most welcome!

+1) Facing difficulties using of installing MyPTV?
+Want to share your new exciting results?
+Try posting a question on MyPTV's Discussion forum - https://github.com/ronshnapp/MyPTV/discussions.

+2) Do you wish to contribute to our effort by further developing of MyPTV?
+Would you like to help debugging and/or test the software?
+Please leave a post on our Discussion forum - https://github.com/ronshnapp/MyPTV/discussionscontact.

+3) Did you spot a bug?
+Would like to raise an issue?
+Please open an issue in our Github repositories' issues section - https://github.com/ronshnapp/MyPTV/issue.

+In any case, if you feel the need - please feel free to send Ron an email directly (ronshnapp@gmail.com)!

 ## References